nimely111/Flask_Blog/README.md

 ### Getting your Project to run

-After you have cloned this repository, `cd` to the project directory `Xenia` and set up your virtual environment.
+After you have cloned this repository, `cd` to the project directory `Flask_Blog` and set up your virtual environment.
 To do this, run:

 ```bash
 python3 -m venv venv